Austell, GA DUI Lawyers

 - $150.00 for an implied consent suspension: When a person fails to submit to a DUI/DWI test by law enforcement.

-- $250.00 for a limited permit revocation: This is what many call a hardship license where it allows those who have a suspension to drive on a limited bases to places like a job, your school (if enrolled) and places that you need to get to based on job tasks.
+- $250.00 for a limited permit revocation: This is what many call a hardship license where it allows those who have a suspension to drive on a limited basis to places like a job, your school (if enrolled) and places that you need to get to base on job tasks.

 the DDS has no jurisdiction over criminal court convictions and penalties, which leaves the double jeopardy argument invalid.
 You should always consult with your attorney for information on handling such matters.